Malaysians suffering amid lockdown fly white flag for help

 Social media posts urged people to hoist a white flag or cloth to signal they needed immediate help “without having to beg or feel embarrassed."
 Scores of food retailers and celebrities have responded with offers of help and many Malaysians have driven around their neighborhood to find white flags.

-Thousands of people have lost their jobs since Malaysia enacted various curbs on movement, including a coronavirus state of emergency that has suspended Parliament until Aug.
-1. The strict national lockdown imposed on June 1 is the second in more than a year.
+Thousands of people have lost their jobs since Malaysia enacted various curbs on movement, including a coronavirus state of emergency that has suspended Parliament since January.
+The strict national lockdown imposed on June 1 is the second in more than a year.

 Coronavirus cases in Malaysia have jumped to more than 778,000 cases, nearly seven-fold from the whole of last year, with over 5,400 deaths.